elopio/docs/source/includes/_callAPI.md

 #### augur.api.Universe.isContainerForReportingWindow({ universe, \_shadyTarget }[, callback])

 Returns wether the specific `universe` is a container for the [Reporting Window](#reporting-window) `_shadyTarget` Contract Address provided.
 Returns `1` if true, `0` if false.
-All Reporting Windows belong to a Universe and this method is used to see if a specific Reporting Window Address belongs to the Universe in question.
+Every Reporting Window belongs to a Universe and this method is used to see if a specific Reporting Window Address belongs to the Universe in question.

 #### augur.api.Universe.isParentOf({ universe, \_shadyChild }[, callback])